 After an arrest, not everyone is able to immediately bond out of jail.
 Even some misdemeanor charges might result in a person being held until the first appearance court hearing.

-In a domestic violence case, the court will tell the person what they are charged with, set a bond (if they are eligible for a bond), and impose a “no contact” provision on the person so that they know not to have any contact with the alleged victim.
+In a domestic violence case, the court will tell the person what they are charged with, set a bond (if they are eligible for a bond), and impose a “no contact” provision.
+The “no contact” provision means that the defendant is not allowed to have any contact with the alleged victim while the case is pending.

 Attorneys for First Appearance Court in Tampa, FL